-This small 17th-century Gothic church is one of the most beautiful in the Netherlands.
-A remarkable red colour, it photographs...
+This small 17th-century Gothic church is among the most beautiful in the Netherlands.
+Originally the limestone tower got its reddish hue...

 Museum Aan Het Vrijthof

 Housed in Maastricht's oldest civic structure, the museum highlights the city's legacy as a craft guild centre, with fine examples of...